 A copy of the Scheme's current SIP is also supplied to the Sponsoring Employer, the Scheme's auditors and the Scheme Actuary.

-This SIP, taken as a whole with the Appendices, supersedes all others and was approved by the Trustees.
+This SIP supersedes all others and was approved by the Trustees.

 Full name

 Signature

 Position

 For and on behalf of

 Date